meltano/meltano/docs/src/docs/plugins.md

-An extractor's `schema` [extra](/docs/configuration.html#plugin-extras) holds an object describing [Singer stream schema](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#schemas) override rules to apply to the extractor's [discovered catalog file](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md) when the extractor is run using [`meltano elt`](/docs/command-line-interface.html#elt) or [`meltano invoke`](/docs/command-line-interface.html#invoke).
+An extractor's `schema` [extra](/docs/configuration.html#plugin-extras) holds an object describing [Singer stream schema](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#schemas) override rules that are applied to the extractor's [discovered catalog file](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md) when the extractor is run using [`meltano elt`](/docs/command-line-interface.html#elt) or [`meltano invoke`](/docs/command-line-interface.html#invoke).

 [JSON Schema](https://json-schema.org/) descriptions for specific properties (attributes) (e.g. `{"type": ["string", "null"], "format": "date-time"}`) are nested under top-level entity identifiers that correspond to Singer stream `tap_stream_id` values, and second-level attribute identifiers that correspond to Singer stream property names.
 These [nested properties](/docs/command-line-interface.html#nested-properties) can also be thought of and interacted with as settings named `_schema.<entity>.<attribute>` and `_schema.<entity>.<attribute>.<key>`.

+[Unix shell-style wildcards](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) can be used in entity and attribute identifiers to match multiple entities and/or attributes at once.

 Entity and attribute names can be discovered using [`meltano select --list --all <plugin>`](/docs/command-line-interface.html#select).

-Like [entity selection rules](/docs/command-line-interface.html#select), schema rules allow for [glob](https://en.wikipedia.org/wiki/Glob_(programming))-like patterns in the entity and attribute identifiers to match multiple entities and/or attributes at once.

 If a schema is specified for a property that does not yet exist in the discovered stream's schema, the property (and its schema) will be added to the catalog.
 This allows you to define a full schema for taps such as [`tap-dynamo-db`](https://github.com/singer-io/tap-dynamodb) that do not themselves have the ability to discover the schema of their streams.